bklogic/ServiceBuilder/README.md

 # Required VSCode Extensions

-The following VS Code extensions are required by some functionalities of `Service Builder`, and are included with `Service Builder Pack`.
+The following VS Code extensions are required by some functionalities of `Service Builder`, and are included with `Service Builder Extension Pack`.

 - [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
   A great HTTP client tool.
 Required for testing data access service from Deployment Explorer.